danforthcenter/plantcv/docs/outputs.md

 **add_observation**: Add new measurement or other information

+* sample: A sample name or label.
+Observations are organized by sample name.

 * variable: A local unique identifier of a variable, e.g. a short name, that is a key linking the definitions of variables with observations.

 * trait: A name of the trait mapped to an external ontology; if there is no exact mapping, an informative description of the trait.